229 19th Avenue S

 The Law School at University of Minnesota--Twin Cities has an application deadline of April 1.
 The full-time program application fee at the Law School at University of Minnesota--Twin Cities is $75.
 Its tuition is full-time: $36,820 per year (in-state) and full-time: $45,484 per year (out-of-state).
 The student-faculty ratio is 10.9:1.
 The Law School at University of Minnesota--Twin Cities has 180 full- and part-time faculty on staff.

 The curriculum at the University of Minnesota Law School allows for students to elect courses in their first year.
-Minnesota law students in their first year can choose between a course in corporate law, international law, civil procedure, or law perspectives, in addition to mandatory first year courses.
-After the first year, law students have only two courses they are required to take.
-Second and third year students select most of their courses on their own and can choose to focus on one of the school’s formal legal concentrations—business law, health law and bioethics, human rights law, and labor and employment law—or from other areas.
-Students can also complete a dual degree or joint degree through other schools at the University of Minnesota, including a J.D./M.B.A. through the Carlson School of Management.
+Minnesota law students in their first year can choose between a course in corporate law, international law, civil procedure or law perspectives, in addition to mandatory first year courses.
+After the first year, law students have only two courses they are required to take, in addition to a writing requirement.
+Second and third year students select most of their courses on their own and can choose to focus on one of the school’s formal legal concentrations – including business law, health law and bioethics, human rights law, and labor and employment law – or from other areas.
+Students can also complete a dual degree or joint degree through other schools at the University of Minnesota, including a J.D./MBA through the Carlson School of Management.

 Notable alumni of the University of Minnesota Law School include Melvin Steen, a founding partner of Cleary Gottlieb Steen & Hamilton, and Norris Darrell, former president of the American Law Institute.